kiler129/waffer/README.md

+# PROJECT ARCHIVED

+Code is left for historical reasons.
+If you want something good and modern use [Symfony Config](https://symfony.com/doc/current/components/config.html).

+---

 # Waffer
 A tiny, fast and (if you want) powerful configuration library.
 It was wrote in intetion of usage with long running PHP daemons.
 It supports JSON & serializations configuration files out-of-box.